 As a veteran, he has embarked on sharing the stories and history of fellow vets through the years.
 Bruce’s project is called Vision of Vets.
 (VOV) He has been working tirelessly for the past few years to bring his vision to fruition.

-The genesis of the project came when he received a call from his best friend in Rhode Island telling him agent orange was taking it’s toll leaving only him six months to live.
+The genesis of the project came when he received a call from his best friend in Rhode Island telling him Agent Orange was taking it’s toll leaving only him six months to live.
 Bruce shared, “I flew to Rhode Island to capture his image for his family.
-On the plane back to AZ I had a vision to start a 2nd company.
-Since the vision came to me on the plane I decided to call it Vision of Vets.
-On June 8th 2017 VOV received 501C3 Non-profit status.”
+On the plane back to Arizona I had a vision to start a second company.
+Since the vision came to me on the plane, I decided to call it Vision of Vets.
+On June 8, 2017, VOV received 501C3 Nonprofit status.”

-In order to expand help tell the stories Bruce is employing Live Portrait technology.
+In order to expand and help tell the stories, Bruce is employing Live Portrait technology.

 Live Portrait technology blends Augmented Reality (AR) with Image Recognition to create images that literally come to life through smart devices.
 What viewers see is a 3D, mapped digital video playing on top of the print which lives in the physical world.
 The videos you see on this page are what viewers see when scanning the portrait.

-Visions of Vet’s live portraits are already being used in classrooms at Granville Elementary School in Prescott Valley, Arizona.
+Visions of Vets’ Live Portraits are already being used in classrooms at Granville Elementary School in Prescott Valley, AZ.
 Teacher Lisa Pasalich uses the augmented reality embedded in the portraits to teach history in a fun and exciting way.
-The veterans’ images transform into two and one half minute videos in which they tell their stories supplemented by historical photographs.
-In addition, a narrative edited from the hour-long interview is available in print form.
+The veterans’ images transform into two and one half-minute videos in which they tell their stories supplemented by historical photographs.
+In addition, a narrative edited from the hourlong interview is available in print form.